What is Foie Gras—And What’s Wrong With It?

 How is Foie Gras Made?

-In the production of foie gras, workers insert crude feeding tubes down the throats of male ducks twice a day.
+In the production of this luxury food, workers insert crude feeding tubes down the throats of male ducks twice a day.
 From here, they pump the birds full of up to 2.2 pounds of grain and fat, far more than the waterfowl needs to survive.
 Geese, on the other hand, receive this treatment three times every day.
 They also receive more forced-feed than ducks, coming in at up to four pounds daily.
 This process is known as gavage.

 This force-feeding can cause the birds’ livers to expand to more than 10 times the average size.
 This causes a variety of issues.
 Many of the birds undergoing gavage have difficulty standing due to the fact their livers distend their abdomens.
 They have been known to tear out their own feathers and attack each other due to the extreme stress they experience.